theNewDynamic/stevebacher.com/content/news/brian-fitzpatrick-is-not-our-independent-voice-in-congress.md

 ---
-title: "Guest Opinion: Brian Fitzpatrick Is Not Our Independent Voice in Congress"
+title: 'Guest Opinion: Brian Fitzpatrick Is Not Our Independent Voice in Congress'
-date: 2017-12-12T18:08:40-05:00
+date: 2017-12-07 18:08:40 -0500
-description: "Time and time again, Congressman Brian Fitzpatrick refers to himself as “your independent voice.”
-As you’ll see, there is a great deal of evidence to the contrary."
+description: Time and time again, Congressman Brian Fitzpatrick refers to himself as “your independent voice.”
+As you’ll see, there is a great deal of evidence to the contrary.
-categories: ['News']
+categories:
+- Op-ed
+images: []

 ---
 Time and time again, Congressman Brian Fitzpatrick refers to himself as “your independent voice.”
 As you’ll see, there is a great deal of evidence to the contrary.